RohanShetty59/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
-Capstone Project-IBM
+Capstone Project-IBM/
-Its a markdown file in this repository
+It's a markdown file in this repository